pierg/fact-fortress-dapp/README.md

 #### 1 | Check All Access Policies (Default Policy)

-*Get registered access policies when no data analyzer has been authorized yet: only the default access policy is returned.*
+*Get registered access policies when no data analyst has been authorized yet: only the default access policy is returned.*

 ```
 GET http://localhost:3000/all_access_policies